Ayanna Nahmias, Editor-in-Chief

 We have all been young and even as adults we can become intoxicated by the powerful and euphoric feeling of new love.
 During this time we can’t bear to be separated from our new romantic partner, in our eyes they can do no wrong and the exuberance that we feel seems as if it will never dissipate.

 Second, it didn’t work for Romeo and Juliet, and in general it doesn’t work in real life either.
-As I watched the interview during which they chronicled her journey to the States and her subsequent meeting with her in-laws it was absolutely unbearable to watch.
+As I watched the interview during which they chronicled her journey to the States and her subsequent meeting with her in-laws, it became almost unbearable to watch.
 Meriam came from a very privileged background and as she sat a picnic table in a tiny back yard it was clear from her reaction that this was not the life that she thought she would have when she fled Bahrain.

 Finally, there was the issue of faith.
 Unfortunately, in all faiths the pull of the world is often too strong to resist and thus religion becomes loosely worn by many of its practitioners.
 Unlike Islam, Orthodox Judaism and Christianity with which most people are familiar, Jason is an observant Mormon.